-This chapter describes how to download and install an SL1 Collector, and how to establish a connection between the new SL1 Collector and the SL1 Database Server on the SL1 Nodes page.
+This chapter describes how to install SL1 on hardware appliances or virtual machines, including how to download the ISO image; install the Database Server, Administration Portal, and SL1 Collectors; and establish a connection between the new SL1 SL1 Collectors and the Database Server.
 An SL1 Collector can be either a Data Collector or a Message Collector.